swisski/IOI_implementation/README.md

 This project successfully replicates the key findings of the paper with **87.5% circuit discovery success** (7/8 paper-specific heads found) and includes novel extensions like **logit lens analysis** for layer-by-layer visualization of how the model builds up its predictions.

-> **Research Paper**: See `RESEARCH_PAPER.md` for the complete 12,500-word research report including methodology, results, AI collaboration documentation, and all 8 figures.

 ## Overview

 The IOI task involves predicting the indirect object in sentences like: